Red Bull Backend Applications

 To protect the interviewees’ privacy, their faces have been blurred.

-From this research, a clear set of pain points emerged:
+A clear set of pain points emerged:

 Inconsistency across applications: each tool had a different navigation system and interaction model, which confused users and slowed them down.